 Simple upgrades to your tack room’s walls and fixtures can help the dirt you just cleared from coming back the next time.

 - DOOR CLOSING HARDWARE: If your tack room door is frequently left open, you may wish to install a spring-loaded door closer.
 This $25 part ensures that the door always shuts after you enter and exit.
-By keeping the door shut, you can reduce the amount of dust, hay chaff, and debris that enters from the barn.
+By keeping the door shut, you can reduce the amount of dust that enters from the stable area.

-- GAP SEAL: If your tack room has other gaps where dust and dirt can enter, while your tack room is clean it’s a great time to fill these gaps.
+- GAP SEAL: If your tack room has other gaps where dust and dirt can enter, fill these gaps while your tack room is clean.
 Expanding foam gap sealer is great for sealing small cracks between slats of barn walls.
-For closing larger gaps or openings you can use plywood panels to block off the opening.
+For closing larger gaps or openings, use plywood panels to block off the opening.

 Upgrading your tack room with easy affordable upgrades